 Review of the Coway Bidetmega 200 Bidet Seat

 While adding a bidet in new construction is becoming more commonplace here in the U.S., an easier and less expensive way to get that freshly cleaned experience is with a bidet seat or washlet.
 Less expensive units (under $100) have a simple spray function for cleansing, while the high-end units (topping $1,000) offer options like night lights, built-in mp3 players, and auto-closing lids.
-The Coway Bidetmega 200 ($449.00, check price on Amazon) sits in between and hits the perfect balance between functionality and price.
+The Coway Bidetmega 200 ($449.00, on sale on Amazon for $328.94 as of 4/27/2023) sits in between and hits the perfect balance between functionality and price.

 Based on my experience, the Coway Bidetmega 200 has the features I want most: a heated seat, customizable water temperature and pressure, as well as a drying feature.
 I’ve used standalone bidets at hotels throughout Europe and found them refreshing, but pretty standard; mainly a classic porcelain basin next to the toilet that sprays clean water.
 You can straddle it facing front, if you want to access the water temperature controls, or facing backward for a full backside rinse.